codespin-ai/scratchpad-js/README.md

 ### list_projects

 Lists registered projects with status.
+For each project, shows:
+- Path to the project
+- Whether the project exists
+- Configuration status
+- Docker image being used
+- Whether the Docker image is coming from system configuration

 ### get_project_config